Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/properties/filter.rst

    if it is an analog video and it has even or odd interlacing fields.

 X Flip
-   Mirrors the image along the X axis (left-to-right).
+   Mirrors the image along the X axis (left to right).
 Y Flip
-   Mirrors the image along the Y axis (top-to-bottom).
+   Mirrors the image along the Y axis (top to bottom).

 Color